Evillast/Data_Science_Projects_YP/06_Mobile_tariff_ml/README.md

 #### Introduction

-The mobile operator Megaline offers customers two tariff plans to choose from: “Smart” and “Ultra”.
+The mobile operator “Megaline” offers customers two tariff plans to choose from: “Smart” and “Ultra”.
 We have data on the behavior of customers who have already switched to one of these tariffs.

 #### Purpose of the study: